1. What questions will be on the application form?

 Fellows are able to spend fellowship funds on living expenses, travel expenses to buy out teaching load or any other reasonable expense to facilitate the completion of the fellowship.
-Fellows are required to acquit their fellowship in a timely manner, including an outline of how fellowship funds were spent.
+Fellows are required to acquit their fellowship in a timely manner.

 21. What, in addition to funding, is provided to support fellows?

 Fellows are given exclusive use of the Fellows Room at the State Library of NSW and behind-the-scenes access to Library staff.
 Fellows will also become part of the Fellows Alumni and invited to attend various events held at the State Library of New South Wales.

 22. What topics are most likely to be successful?

 Applicants are encouraged to visit the State Library of NSW website and review the topics undertaken by previous Fellows at the Library.

 The judges are all experienced scholars.
 The Mitchell Librarian serves on all judging panels.